 In our examples above, we added a second argument to the TakeDamage

-function to denote whether the damage was physical or magical.
+function to denote whether the damage was magical.

 }

-This did make our function more flexible, but might make it a bit less intuitive to use.
+This made our function more flexible but might make it a bit less intuitive to use.
 Often, we'll want our function to behave a certain way by default, but also to give callers the option to override that default behavior.

-For scenarios like this, we can define optional arguments.
-For example, we can have our function assume that damage is physical, but still let callers overrule that assumption if they need to:
+For scenarios like this, we can define optional parameters.
+For example, we can have our function assume that damage is not magical, but still let callers overrule that assumption if they need to:

-// This will assumed to be physical damage
+// This will assumed to be non-magical damage

 TakeDamage(50);